-As many as 50 percent of marriages end in divorce, says Anna Miller of the American Psychological Association.
-In an effort to avoid ending the marriage, some couples resort to a physical separation.
-Taking time apart can help combat tension, anger and frustration, while giving each partner time to decide what their ultimate goal is for the marriage.
-When you are ready to heal the wounds and get your husband back, you will need to present yourself well and put in serious work.
+As many as 50 percent of marriages end in divorce.
+Some couples resort to a physical separation to avoid joining those statistics.
+Taking time apart can help ease tension, anger and frustration, while giving each partner time to decide what their ultimate goal is for the marriage.
+If you decide your marriage is worth saving, you need to roll up your sleeves and prepare for the work that comes along with reconciling.

 Offer marital counseling as a safe, therapeutic environment to meet.
 A therapist can offer expert, unbiased help to build rapport, communication and develop problem-solving skills.
 The therapist can also act as a relationship referee while you work out the kinks that led to the separation.